Are you looking for the perfect recipe for Tomato Bruschetta? Here are a few chef’s tips to elevate this classic summer appetizer! Vegan.

 Are you looking for the perfect recipe for Tomato Bruschetta?
 Here are a few tips to elevate this classic summer appetizer!

 A couple weeks ago I was over at a friend’s house who pulled out the most delicious Tomato Bruschetta he had made.
 I couldn’t stop eating it!
-Such a simple appetizer, I’ve had and made hundreds of times through the years but this particular batch was like none other.
-Of course I had to pick his brain and share it with you!
+It’s such a simple appetizer I’ve had and made hundreds of times through the years, but this particular batch was like none other.

 Baguette slices with Tomato Bruschetta spooned over top.